 Community Care Providers for Veterans

-Community care providers (CCPs) are non-military healthcare providers who are contracted with the Department of Veterans Affairs to provide a variety of services.1 There are a few reasons why the VA may not be the best answer for your treatment:
+Community care providers (CCPs) are non-military healthcare providers who are contracted with the Department of Veterans Affairs to provide a variety of services.1 There are a few reasons why an individual may opt to see a CCP:

-- The existing VA rehab programs are serving a large number of veterans and cannot serve all the veterans who require a VA rehab program in a timely manner.
+- The existing VA treatment programs are serving a large number of Veterans and cannot serve all the Veterans who require a VA treatment program in a timely manner.

 - The specific service you need is not offered at a conveniently located VA facility.